Silent-only/Zoo/README.md

 ## NOTES 📝
 * Minimum Python Version : `3.10.1`

-* This is a simple project & the there isn't any `Database`
+* This is a simple project & there isn't any `Database`

 * To See `Animal List With Information`
 ```